vimalloc/flask-jwt-extended/README.md

 if __name__ == '__main__':
     app.run()
 ```
 As you can see, there are a few things different in this example.
-First and formost
+First and foremost
-is the create_refresh_token method, which as the name implies, will generate a new
+is the **create_refresh_token** method, which as the name implies, will generate a new
 refresh token.
-Second is the @jwt_refresh_token_required decorator.
+Second is the **jwt_refresh_token_required** decorator.
 This will
 protect a view so that it can only be accessed if a valid refresh token is supplied
 in the request (an access token cannot access this view).
 Finally, we have the
-method get_jwt_identity.
+method **get_jwt_identity**.
 This will return the identity of the token used to access
 this endpoint (and works for both access and refresh tokens).

-We can now this refresh token to generate new access tokens without the user having
-to login with their username and passwords all the time.
-Neat.
-Now lets look at
-token freshness to see how we can improve upon this further.

 ### Token Freshness
-We have the idea of token freshness built into this system.
+We have the idea of token freshness built into this extension.
 In a nutshell, you can
 choose to mark some access tokens as fresh and others as non-fresh, and a
-fresh_jwt_required decorator to only allow fresh tokens to access some views.
+**fresh_jwt_required** decorator to only allow fresh tokens to access some views.

 This is useful for allowing fresh logins to do some critical things (maybe change
 a password, or complete an online purchase), but to deny those features to
 non-fresh tokens without verifying their username/password.
 This still allows your
 users to access any of the normal jwt_protected endpoints while using a non-fresh
 token.
-Using these wisely can lead to a more secure site, without creating
+Using these can lead to a more secure site, without creating a burden
-unnecessarily bad users experiences by having to re-login all the time.
+on the users experiences by forcing them to re-authenticate all the time.

 The provided API gives you the power to use the token freshness however you may
 want to.
 A very natural way to do this would be to mark a token as fresh when they
-first login, mark any tokens generated with the refresh token to be not fresh,
+first login, mark any tokens generated with the refresh token to as not fresh,
 and provide one more endpoint for generating new fresh tokens (via re-authing)
 without generating a new refresh token to go with it.
 ```python